google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 [](https://weather-pwa-sample.firebaseapp.com/step-05/)

-## Use service workers to pre-cache the App Shell
+## Use service workers to pre-cache the app shell